HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

-## <span style="color:silver"> 3.1.3 </span> CDS Function
+### <span style="color:silver"> 3.1.3 </span> CDS Function
+{:.no_toc}

 To invoke the PDDI CDS service, the EHR needs to send a CDS Hooks request at a pre-specified step the workflow process.
 The CDS service then parses and processes the request to determine if the prescribed medication conflicts with a medication the patient is presumably taking.
 If this condition is satisfied, the CDS service provides individualized information based on the PDDI knowledge base.

-The EHR MAY combine several methods to satisfy prefetch templates.
-For more information see the Documentation section, Prefetch Role (TODO).

-Each implementation may employ a slightly different approach to ensure successful integration of the CDS system.
+While each implementation may employ a slightly different approach to ensure successful integration of the CDS system.
 Here are several general aspects to assess:

 * A technical framework for the EHR to interact with the CDS service by

     * creating and sending CDS Hooks requests

-    * capturing and presenting CDS Hooks responses
+    * capturing and presenting CDS Hooks card responses

-* Terminology mapping (e.g., RxNorm, LOINC)
+* Use of FHIR terminologies (e.g., RxNorm, LOINC) and other FHIR resources

-* Building FHIR resources

-* SMART authentication and FHIR server requests
+* SMART authentication during FHIR server requests

-## <span style="color:silver"> 3.1.4 </span> CPOE Workflow Hooks
+### <span style="color:silver"> 3.1.4 </span> CPOE Workflow Hooks
 {:.no_toc}

 Figure 1 depicts hook triggers for a medication prescribing example.
 The implementation follows the [CDS Hooks `order-select`](https://cds-hooks.org/hooks/order-select/) and [CDS Hooks `order-sign`](https://cds-hooks.org/hooks/order-sign/) specifications that define trigger events when a clinician enters a medication and is ready to sign one or more medication orders for a patient.
 The `order-select` hook defines the initial trigger at the start of the CPOE workflow.
 The `order-sign` hook is among the last workflow events before an order is promoted out of a draft status.
 From a clinical and technical perspective, triggering the CDS service at two events in the workflow sets PDDI CDS apart from most conventional CDS systems that trigger CDS at the time of order signing.
 By moving CDS triggers earlier in the order entry workflow (i.e., `order-select`), clinicians will have actionable information in the middle of their decision making process.
 We think that providing information at this stage presents less of a cognitive burden on the clinician and will lead to more effective CDS.